aksh-ai/neuralBlack/README.md

 * **Pickle** - To save and load binary files of our training data
 * **Scikit-Learn** - Machien learning framework.
 We ahve used this for evaluating our Classifier and for cross-validation split
 * **Matplotlib** - To visualize images, losses and accuracy
-* **Google Colab Drive** - To mount Google Drive so we can perform storage and loading operations using it
+* **Google Colab Drive** - To mount Google Drive so we can perform storage and loading operations using it (Only available on Google Colab)

-Also the above mentioned libraries comes pre-installed and pre-configured with Google Colab.
+The above mentioned libraries comes pre-installed and pre-configured with Google Colab.

-#### Pytorch

-Follow the steps for installation given in the official website of [Pytorch](https://pytorch.org).

-#### Other Libraries

-Install the required libraries using the pip package manager and requirements.txt file.

-Install the required libraries using the [pip](https://pip.pypa.io/en/stable/) package manager.
+Install the required libraries on your computer using the [pip](https://pip.pypa.io/en/stable/) package manager.

 For pip version 19.1 or above: